 After a full day of work, we all wouldn’t mind a drink to wind down and de-stress.
 As a rule of thumb, try to steer away from anything that is too heavy during apéro to prevent spoiling your appetite before dinner.
 Be sure to pick something relatively light, such as kir (white wine mixed with blackcurrant liqueur), white wine, rosé, beer, or even sweet wine.
 Some gin or rum from Distillerie De Paris or light champagne from Champagne Drappier would also suffice.
 Just try to avoid red wine, since that is more suited for your sit-down meal.

 No matter how much you plan on drinking, a traditional apéro isn’t complete without some snacks and bites.
 Some typical nibbles include olives, nuts, and crackers, but you can always step things up by preparing a platter of charcuterie and cheese with some chips on the side.
 If you’re feeling generous and fancy, you could even bring out a chunk of delicious pâté to serve to your guests.
 As long as you don’t have to do any actual cooking for the small plates, anything goes.

 We’ve found a one-stop-shop for all of your apéro needs.
-Founded in 2011 by Maxime Lemaitre, My Market fills a gap in the Hong Kong market for high-quality, imported French goods, geared towards expatriate consumers in the city.
-For two years, Maxime and his team developed their range of products, now offering more than 300 products and 60 French brands.
+Founded in 2015 by Maxime Lemaitre, My Market fills a gap in the Hong Kong market for high-quality, imported French goods, geared towards expatriate consumers in the city.
+The team at My Market developed their range of products, now offering more than 600 products and 100 French brands.
 Among a wide selection of meat, fish, and organic products, you can also find iconic classics from France: wine, cheese, and croissants, to name a few.
 You can order everything you need on their website in about five minutes and a package will arrive at your doorstep the day after—talk about saving time!